jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 This setup creates a powerful, continuous feedback loop.
 By the time a feature is ready for final review, it has already survived multiple rounds of automated security scrutiny.

 > Security gates in your CI/CD pipeline are non-negotiable.
 They are the automated bouncers that enforce your security rules.
-If a build introduces a high-severity flaw, the pipeline should stop it cold—no exceptions.
+If a build introduces a high-severity flaw, the pipeline should stop it cold - no exceptions.

 ### It's All About Culture